 Adding a Motor to a Boat Previously Registered as Hand-powered

 If you attach a motor or sail — permanently or not — to a vessel registered as "hand-powered," in order for your boat to remain legally registered, you must change the information on your registration.
 The change in registration type (from hand-powered to motor or sail) means a registration fee change, which is prorated based on the number of years remaining on your current registration.
-(If your registration is expired, you will need to visit an agent to make changes and would pay the appropriate 3-year fee from the Motor or Sail fee table.)
+(If your registration is expired, you will need to visit an agent to make changes and would pay the appropriate 3-year fee from the Motor or Sail fee table.
+If you are unable to visit an agent in person, you may instead complete the Certified Watercraft Registration Application (DNR 8460R) and mail it to the address indicated on the form; please be aware that using this option may result in delayed processing.)

 The proration is only available for Traditional registrations that are adding a motor, and the change must be made in person at a boat registration agent.
 Alternative registrations by law may not have a motor or sail added.